jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 ![Create account for Serverless Framework](/img/aws-server-less-account-create_600x317.gif)

-You can copy the **Access key ID** and **Secret access key** to your clipboard for use in your Serverless Framework configuration.

-To configure the Serverless Framework with your access keys, use the `serverless config credentials` command:
+Next, copy the **Access key ID** and **Secret access key** to your clipboard for use in your Serverless Framework configuration.
+Configure the Serverless Framework with your access keys using the `serverless config credentials` command:

 ```bash
 $ serverless config credentials --provider aws --key AKIAIOSFODNN7EXAMPLE --secret wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY --profile serverless-admin